Nomadland: Plot

 In 2011, Fern loses her job after the closure of the US Gypsum plant in Empire, Nevada; she had worked there for years along with her husband, who recently died.
-Fern sells most of her belongings and purchases a van to live in and travel the country searching for work.
-She takes a seasonal job at an Amazon fulfillment center through the winter.
+Fern sells most of her belongings for a van to live in and travels the country searching for work.
+She takes a seasonal job at an Amazon warehouse in the winter.

 Linda, a friend and co-worker, invites Fern to visit a desert rendezvous in Arizona organized by Bob Wells, which provides a support system and community for fellow nomads.
-Fern initially declines, but changes her mind as the weather turns cold and she struggles to find work in the area.
+Fern initially declines, but changes her mind as the weather turns cold and she struggles to find work.
 There, she meets fellow nomads and learns basic survival and self-sufficiency skills for the road.

 When Fern's van blows a tire, she visits the van of a nearby nomad, Swankie, to ask for a ride into town to buy a spare.
-Swankie chastises Fern for not being prepared and invites her to learn road survival skills; they become friends.
-Swankie tells Fern about her cancer diagnosis and shortened life expectancy and her plan to make good memories on the road rather than waste away in a hospital.
+Swankie chastises Fern for being unprepared and invites her to learn road survival skills; they become friends.
+Swankie tells Fern about her cancer diagnosis, short life expectancy, and plan to make good memories on the road rather than waste away in a hospital.
 They eventually part ways.

 Fern takes a job as a camp host at the Cedar Pass Campgrounds in Badlands National Park in South Dakota.
 Also working there is Dave, another nomad she met and danced with at the desert community.
 When he falls ill with diverticulitis, she visits him at the hospital where he has had emergency surgery.
 They take restaurant jobs at Wall Drug in South Dakota.
-One night, Dave's son visits the restaurant looking for him, telling him that his wife is pregnant and asking him to meet his grandchild.
+One night, Dave's son visits the restaurant looking for him, telling him his wife is pregnant and asking him to meet his grandchild.
 He is hesitant, but Fern encourages him to go.
 Dave suggests that she come with him, but she declines.